stellarshenson/audio-detector/README.md

 ### state_ircode_record ###
 This state listens for remote IR controller signal and once it's been captured, it records it to EEPROM and signals TRIGGER_IRCODE_RECORDED

+Two codes are recorded consecutively:
+* AUDIO START code, and the STORED LED will be flashing once every second
+* AUDIO STOP code, and the STORED LED will be turned on permanently

 ### state_audio_start ###
 This state issues the following on enter:
-* IRcode previosly recorded over 3.5mm jack
+* AUDIO START IRcode previosly recorded over 3.5mm jack

 Next, this state enters listening for audio equipment to enable 12V HIGH state over 3.5mm INPUT jack and signals TRIGGER_AUDIO_ENABLED when detected

 ### state_audio_enabled ###
 This state listens for the 12V LOW state over the 3.5mm INPUT jack and signals TRIGGER_AUDIO_DISABLED when detected
+* When TRIGGER_AUDIO_DISABLED was detected, system will send AUDIO STOP ir code

 ## Circuit and PCB ##